-- Deleting a User Account, on page 5-4 - Changing a User Account Password, on page 5-5 - Setting Up the BMC Super User Password, on page 5-6
+- Deleting a User Account, on page 5-3 - Changing a User Account Password, on page 5-4

-5.1.2.
+5.2.
 Deleting a User Account

 You can delete a user account when no longer needed or when a user has lost his password and a new user account needs to be created.